pymc-devs/pymc-examples/myst_nbs/time_series/Forecasting_with_structural_timeseries.myst.md

 ### Specifying a Trend Model

 We will define a model to account for the trend in our data and combine this trend in a additive model with the autoregressive components.
 Again the model is much as before, but now we add additional latent features.
+These are to be combined in a simple additive combination but we can be more creative here if it would suit our model.

 ```{code-cell} ipython3
 def make_latent_AR_trend_model(